The Ultimate Guide to Side Dishes That Go with Lasagna

 Polenta: A Hearty Italian Alternative

-The Role of Wine and Beverages
+The Role of Wine & Beverages

 Wine Pairings

 Choosing a wine to go with your meal doesn’t have to be intimidating.
-The key is to find a wine that complements the main flavors of the lasagna—the tomato sauce and the rich cheese.
+The key is to find a wine that complements the main flavors of the lasagna—the tomato sauce & the rich cheese.

 Non-Alcoholic Options